link-intersystems/console-proxy/README.md

     consoleProxy.info("INFO", "Hello", "World");
+    consoleProxy.debug("DEBUG", "Hellow", "World");
-    // Since debug is disabled only info is logged. consoleProxy.debug("DEBUG", "Hellow", "World");
+    // Since debug is disabled only info is logged.
     // OUTPUT:
     // INFO Hello World

 A consoleProxy does not change the default console.
-If you want to change the default console you can use the console template.
+If you want to change the default console you can either use the console template

     function codeThatLogs() {
         console.log("Hello");